 How does it feel to get older?
 What does it mean to feel completely lonely?
 How does it feel when the body betrays you?
 What will be left after I leave this world?

 “The Void We Leave” is an ongoing personal project in which I was trying to use the photographic medium to confront my greatest fear—time—and my fear of passing away.

-In 2014, a chance encounter led me to meet the members of an aging community, living in a crumblingapartment complex in the town of Cienfuegos, in Cuba.
-Although approximately sixty years of age separated us, we bonded almost immediately.
-I returned to visit them few times per year since; I helped carry groceries, we watched telenovelas together, and mainly, despite a language barrier, we talked.
-We talked about our fear of purposelessness, as Delphin (seen in picture 3) told me once: “There is no more time for dreams to fulfill, places to visit, soon I will leave, leaving behind only the void between these walls.”
+In 2014, a chance encounter led me to meet the members of an aging community living in a crumbly apartment complex in the town of Cienfuegos, in central Cuba.
+Although approximately sixty years of age separate us, we created a bond, and I have returned to visit them few times each year.
+I helped carry their groceries, we watched telenovelas together, and mainly, despite a language barrier, we talked.
+We spoke about our mutual fears.
+As Delphin (seen in picture 3) once told me:

 Most of the people in this project are no longer alive.
-Today, I understand the urge I had to take their portrait in the first place.
-I felt that the camera, with its remarkable ability to freeze time, will help me remember them until one day, I too will become just a void between walls.
+Today, I understand more clearly the urge I had to take their portraits in the first place.
+I was hoping that the camera, with its remarkable ability to freeze time, would be able to help me remember them.
+Eventually, I too will become a layer of a peeling paint.